Emirate of Nekor: History

 The Arab conquest of North Africa began in 648, bringing Islam, thereafter the predominant religion of the region.
-'Uqba ibn Nāfi (662–683) was the leader of the Muslim conquest of the Maghreb.
-When his troops attacked local mountain Berber tribes, Arab reinforcements appeared in the Rīf to join them.
-One of these groups was led by a South Arabian called Şālih ibn Mansūr al-Himyari, who founded the Banū Şālih dynasty in 710, ruling until 749.
-His putative south Arabian origin is disputed by al-Ya'ķūbi, who associates him with the Nafzī Berber tribe in his Kitāb al-Buldān (Book of Countries).
-The Şālih family founded the Emirate of Nekor and ruled it for more than three hundred years.
+Uqba ibn Nafi (662–683) was the leader of the Muslim conquest of the Maghreb.
+When his troops attacked local mountain Berber tribes, Arab reinforcements appeared in the Rif to join them.
+One of these groups was led by a South Arabian called Salih I ibn Mansur, who founded the Banu Salih dynasty in 710, ruling until 749.
+His putative south Arabian origin is disputed by al-Ya'qubi, who associates him with the Nafza Berber tribe in his Kitab al-Buldan (Book of Countries).
+The Salih family founded the Emirate of Nekor and ruled it for more than three hundred years.
 Located beside the river Nekor, east of al-Husaima (al-Hoceima), it prospered through trade and commerce.

-According to Rīfian tradition, Şālih ibn Mansūr, ancestor of the Şālihids, established himself at Tamsāmān on the coast, where he converted the local Berber groups, the Ghumāra and the Şanhādja, to Islam.
-The new converts soon became apostate and unseated Şālih, and took as their leader a certain Dāwūd al-Rundī al-Nafzī. Şālih was nonetheless restored to the throne and upon his death, his son al-Mu'taşim succeeded him.
-Later, his grandson Sa'id ibn Idris ibn Şālih founded in 760 or 761 the town of Nekor to serve as capital of the small state.
-The Madinat al-Nakur was situated on the banks of the river Nekor in an alluvial valley of the Rīf Mountains, 25 km inland from the Mediterranean coast.
-Under Indrisid rule it controlled productive agricultural territory that reached the coastal plain near modern-day al-Hoceima.
-The city flourished as it was on established trade routes and served as an entrepôt for goods shipped from Fes and Sijilmāsa in the south of the Rīf.
+According to Riffian tradition, Salih ibn Mansur, ancestor of the Salihids, established himself at Temsamane on the coast, where he converted the local Berber groups, the Ghomara and the Sanhaja, to Islam.
+The new converts soon became apostate and unseated Salih, and took as their leader a certain Dawud al-Rundi al-Nafzi.
+Salih was nonetheless restored to the throne and upon his death, his son al-Mu'tasim succeeded him.
+Later, his grandson Sa'id ibn Idris ibn Salih founded in 760 or 761 the town of Nekor to serve as capital of the small state.
+The Madinat al-Nakur was situated on the banks of the river Nekor in an alluvial valley of the Rif Mountains, 25 km inland from the Mediterranean coast.
+Under Idrisid rule it controlled productive agricultural territory that reached the coastal plain near modern-day Al Hoceima.
+The city flourished as it was on established trade routes and served as an entrepôt for goods shipped from Fes and Sijilmasa in the south of the Rif.

 In 859, a major long-distance Viking expedition set out for Spain.
 They tried to land at Galicia and were driven off.
-Then they sailed down the west coast of the peninsula and up the river Guadalquivir to Išbīliya (Seville), where they burned the mosque but were repelled by a large Muslim force there before entering the Mediterranean through the Straits of Gibraltar and burning the mosque at al-Jazīrah (Algeciras), following which they headed south to Nekor, plundered the city for eight days, and defeated a Muslim force that attempted to stop them.
+Then they sailed down the west coast of the peninsula and up the river Guadalquivir to Seville, where they burned the mosque but were repelled by a large Muslim force there before entering the Mediterranean through the Straits of Gibraltar and burning the mosque at Algeciras, following which they headed south to Nekor, plundered the city for eight days, and defeated a Muslim force that attempted to stop them.